IsaacScript/isaacscript/packages/docs/docs/converting-lua-code.md

 ### 1) Install the ssmacro Extension

-[ssmacro](https://marketplace.visualstudio.com/items?itemName=joekon.ssmacro) is a popular VSCode extension that allows you to make macros. <!-- cspell:ignore ssmacro -->
+[ssmacro](https://marketplace.visualstudio.com/items?itemName=joekon.ssmacro) is a popular VSCode extension that allows you to make macros.

 <br />